Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 syn.
 Chard, Leaf Beet

-A very long-lasting leaf vegetable but unfortunately not 'perpetual'.
-It has smoother leaves than other silverbeet with narrower, greenish stems.
-It is tender with a taste more like English Spinach.
-It is hardy and drought resistant.
+A very long-lasting and tasty leaf vegetable but unfortunately not 'perpetual'.
+It does, however, resist bolting longer than any other silverbeet or spinach.
+The leaves are smoother than other silverbeet with narrower, greenish stems.
+It is tender with a taste more like true English Spinach.
+Very hardy and drought resistant.
+Days to harvest: 50.

 SS191